idelahoz14/idelahoz14/README.md

 ##  👨🏻‍💻  About me

-* Holberton school student.
-I have acquired knowledge on software development and differents languages
-(Python, JavaScript and Ruby) and low-level (C) by myself and in the bootcamp.
-I have good programing skills which I have demonstrated throught differents projects that I have taken.
-I am especially careful of writing clean, efficient, testable and scalable code.
-Also I have worked with front-end technologies such as HTML, CSS,
-JavaScript and React.
-I am a
-progressive learner both personally and professionally.
+* Isaac is a software developer with more than 1 years of experience in creating innovative technological solutions.
+He has worked with multiple versions and business domains, showing his quick learning capabilities.
+He has developed a strong foundation in software development cultivated through years of working on personal projects and freelance assignments, I've honed the ability to deliver high-quality software swiftly while adhering to agile methodologies.
+My career has seen active participation in the entire development lifecycle, where I've consistently demonstrated a meticulous approach to crafting clean, efficient, testable, secure, and scalable code.
+I consider myself a fast learner, both personally and professionally.

 * 🔭  Fullstack software developer.
 * 🌱  Enthusiastic about design, algorithms, web development, and music.